pulumi/docs/pulumi-hugo/themes/default/content/case-studies/snowflake.md

 ## Next Steps

 Snowflake has big plans for the future and Pulumi is a part of them.
-One initiative is to leverage Pulumi to expand their support for GCP.
+One initiative is to leverage Pulumi to expand their support for Google Cloud.
 Given the scale of their multi-cloud, multi-region environments, security and automation are two strategic investment areas.
 Snowflake plans to  use Pulumi to help manage this complexity and streamline deployments: “We’re looking forward to using Pulumi CrossGuard to apply security policies to protect our stacks and the new native Pulumi Azure provider is going to be a huge timesaver for us as well because it automatically supports all the latest Azure features,” says Jonas-Taha El Sesiy.
 “Beyond that, we’re investing a lot in testability and using the Automation API for infrastructure so we can move to more of a GitOps model, and Pulumi will play a huge role in enabling that too.”